tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 gapminder_data <- gapminder::gapminder
 ```

+{{% /codeblock %}}

 ## The Basics of Plotly

 ### Your First Interactive Plot with Plotly
-To create an interactive plot with `Plotly`, it's important to have a solid grasp of its syntax and the role of each component in the final visualization.
+To create an interactive plot with `Plotly`, it's important to understand the syntax and the role of each component in the final visualization.
 Let's walk through this process step by step:

 1. **The `Plotly` Function**:

-Begin with` plot_ly()`, the primary function in `Plotly` for R. This function initializes a `Plotly` graph.
+Start with `plot_ly()`, the primary function in `Plotly` for R. This function initializes a `Plotly` graph.

 2. **Data and Aesthetics**: